jm-willy/common_motif_discovery/README.md

 # Common Motif Discovery

-A python tool to find a common DNA, RNA or amino acid subsequence among several sequences
+python tool to find a common DNA, RNA or amino acid subsequence common to several sequences

 ## Algorithm description
-1. get every kmer of base length (5)
+- get every kmer of base length (5)
+- get kmers common to all sequences by similarity
-2. group every kmer by similarity
+- group the common kmers by similarity
-3.
+- get motifs from each group
+- repeat to grow the obtanied motifs

+### Details
+- Similarity = matches / length, done by multipying matrices then dividing reduce sum by length